 Statute requires that CEC's standards must be "cost-effective."
-CEC estimates that based on a 30-year mortgage, the new standards will add about \$40 per month in costs and result in about \$80 per month in reduced energy costs.
+CEC had estimated that based on a 30-year mortgage, the 2019 standards add about \$40 per month in costs and result in about \$80 per month in reduced energy costs.
 According to the CEC, on average, a solar system adds about \$9,500 to the cost of a new home and will result in a savings of \$19,000 in energy costs over 30 years (largely based on pre-COVID numbers).
-Current prices are tend to range in \$15,000 to \$20,000 based on news reports.
-The up-front costs for solar have decreased over the past several years, but experienced some increases since COVID.
-The CEC established a few exemptions to the new solar requirement.
+Although current prices tend to range in \$15,000 to \$20,000 based on news reports.
+The CEC established a few exemptions to the solar PV requirement.
 Primarily, homes that are shaded by trees, hills, other structures, etc. are not required to install solar.
 This may exclude a number of homes impacted by fires in wooded areas.
 Homeowners in areas with community solar programs are also exempt from the requirement.
 Additionally, reduced system size is permitted for low-rise residential with two stories and for low-rise multifamily or single-family homes with three or more stories.
 As noted above, the CEC made additional changes in the 2022 Energy Code Update.

 Emergency declarations.
-Unfortunately, California has been no stranger to disasters in recent years.
-The governor has made well over three dozen emergency declarations in recent years.
-Many of these are in response to wildfires which have destroyed homes in many communities, including the 2017 Tubbs Fire in Sonoma County, the 2018 Camp Fire in Butte County, and the 2021 Caldor Fire in El Dorado, Alpine, and Amador Counties.
+Unfortunately, California has been no stranger to disasters in recent years, with the Governor making over three dozen emergency declarations in recent years.
+Many of these declarations are in response to wildfires which have destroyed tens of thousands of homes across many communities.
+These fires include the Tubbs and North Bay fires in Sonoma and Napa counties in 2017, the 2018 Camp Fires in Butte County, and the 2021 Caldor Fire in El Dorado, Alpine and Amador Counties.
+In January of this year, multiple wildfires erupted concurrently in Los Angeles County that killed 28 people, and damaged or destroyed nearly 16,000 structures, according to CalFire, in the Altadena and Palisades areas.